aryagrayeli/CUDA-ML/README.md

     - Number of training epochs (Epochs: #)
     - Batch size (Batch Size: #)
     - Learning Rate (Alpha: double)
+    - L2 Regularization Parameter (Epsilon: double)
+        - 0 means no regularization
     - Loss function (Loss: name)
         - Losses: MSE, CrossEntropy

 Notes:
 - Softmax can only be used as the final layer and only with CrossEntropy loss (not MSE!)
-- Optimizer thats always used is Mini-Batch Gradient Descent
+- Optimizer is currently Mini-Batch Gradient Descent

 - How to compile: nvcc -rdc=true -lcudadevrt main.cu -o run.exe
 - How to run: CUDA_VISIBLE_DEVICES=4 ./run.exe format.arch
 - CUDA Guide: https://www.cs.utexas.edu/~rossbach/cs378h/papers/cuda-programming.pdf

+- The format.arch file has an example that

+Things to Add:
+- More Optimizers like Adam
+- Convolutional Layers
+- Normalization Layers
+- Pooling Layers
+- Dropout
+- More Loss Functions
+- More Activation Functions